Westfield, Massachusetts: Education

 Westfield's public school system consists of one preschool, five elementary schools, an intermediate school, a middle school, and two high schools.
-The public school enrollment for the 2024-25 school year is 4,772.
+The public school enrollment for the 2024-25 school year was 4,772.
 The student-teacher ratio for Westfield Public Schools is 11.48.
 The budget for Westfield Public Schools FY26 is $75,566,339.
 Westfield is also home to three private schools, one being a school for special education.

 In April of 2023, construction started for a brand new elementary school named Westfield River Elementary School which would replace both Franklin Avenue Elementary School and Abner Gibbs Elementary School.
 The new elementary school opened on January 6th, 2025.